holoviz/panel/doc/how_to/components/widget_values.md

 widget.value = '3'
 ```

-:::{admonition} Widget Background
+:::{admonition} See Also
-:class: info
+:class: seealso

-Learn more about Widgets in the [Background for Components](../background/components/components_overview.md#Widgets)
+* Learn more about Widgets in the <a href="../../background/components/components_overview.html#widgets">Background for Components</a>
 :::